Kray-G/kilite/README.md

 I decided I would support the `native` keyword for more convenience solution to make the code faster.
 However, I don't know that this can make it actually.
 I can't promise anything, but I'll challenge myself to do it.

+Note that the current implementation will work with `native` but it's almost same as the code without `native`.